-Trademark Brand B US\$'000 Trademark Brand D US\$'000 Total US\$'000 Cost and carrying amount at 1 January 2016, 31 December 2016 and 1 January 2017 Amortisation provided during the year (note 6) Acquisition of a subsidiary (note 29) 1,669 (239) - - - 4,600 1,669 (239) 4,600 Net book amount at 31 December 2017 1,430 4,600 6,030
+Trademark Trademark

+Brand B Brand D Total

+US\$'000 US\$'000 US\$'000

+Cost and carrying amount at 1 January 2017 1,669 1,669

+Amortisation provided during the year (note 6) (239) (239)

+Acquisition of a subsidiary (note 29) 4,600 4,600

+Cost and carrying amount at

+31 December 2017 and 1 January 2018 1,430 4,600 6,030

+Amortisation provided during the year (note 6) (238) (238)

+Cost and carrying amount at

+31 December 2018 1,192 4,600 5,792

-Prior to the re-assessment of the useful life of the trademark B during the year, the trademark B had an indefinite useful life because it can be renewed every 10 years at minimal cost.
-During the current year, the Group re-assessed the useful life of the trademark B with the then carrying value of approximately US\$1,430,000 such that its estimated useful life is changed from an indefinite life to a finite life of 14 years, because the Group, after the re-assessment, considers that the business relationship with the customer becomes unlikely to continue indefinitely.
-The change in accounting estimate has been accounted for prospectively during the current year.
+Prior to the re-assessment of the useful life of the trademark Brand B at a cost of US\$1,669,000 during the year, the trademark Brand B had an indefinite useful life because it can be renewed every 10 years at minimal cost.
+During the year ended 31 December 2017, the Group re-assessed the useful life of the trademark Brand B with the then carrying value of approximately US\$1,430,000 as its estimated useful life was changed from an indefinite life to a definite life of 14 years, because the Group, after the re-assessment, considers that the business relationship with the customer becomes unlikely to continue indefinitely.
+The change in accounting estimate has been accounted for prospectively during that year.

-During the year, the Group acquired the trademark D through the acquisition of a subsidiary, which is considered to have an indefinite useful life because it can be renewed every 10 years at minimal cost.
+During the year ended 31 December 2017, the Group acquired the trademark Brand D through the acquisition of a subsidiary, which is considered to have an indefinite useful life because it can be renewed every 10 years at minimal cost.
 The directors of the Company are of the opinion that the Group would renew the trademark continuously and has the ability to do so.
 Various studies including product life cycle studies, market, competitive and environmental trends, and brand extension opportunities have been performed by management of the Group, and support that the trademark has no foreseeable limit to the period over which the trademarked products are expected to generate net cash flows for the Group.
 As a result, the trademark is considered by management of the Group as having an indefinite useful life because it is expected to contribute to net cash inflows in the foreseeable future.
 The trademark will not be amortised until its useful life is determined to be finite.
 Instead, it will be tested for impairment annually and whenever there is an indication that it may be impaired.

-For the purposes of impairment testing, the trademark with an indefinite useful life set out in this note has been allocated to an individual CGU.
-The carrying amount of the trademark as at the end of the reporting period allocated to the CGU is as follows:
+For the purposes of impairment testing, the trademark Brand D with an indefinite useful life set out in this note has been allocated to an individual CGU.
+The carrying amount of the trademark Brand D as at the end of the reporting period allocated to the CGU is as follows:

+2018 2017

+US\$'000 US\$'000

-2017 US\$'000 2016 US\$'000 Brand D 4,600
+Brand D 4,600 4,600

-During the year, management of the Group determined that there was no impairment of its CGU containing the trademark with an indefinite useful life.
+During the year, management of the Group determined that there was no impairment of its CGU containing the trademark Brand D with an indefinite useful life.
 The basis of the recoverable amount of the above CGU and the major underlying assumptions are summarised below: